faaancychiiild/quiz-app/README.md

 This app is built on React. <b>Nothing within code is hardcoded</b>.
 Data is fetched directly from the API and in case API data grows, this app is also up to date.
 User can choose a number of questions, category and difficulty.
 Correct answer immediately gets painted green and incorrect one - red.

-In addition, app is provided with error-handling.
+In addition, app is provided with nice amount of error-handling.